-The component of addiction model operationally defines addictive activity as any behavior that presents what I believe to be the six main components of addiction (that is, hundreds of people die from the disease of addiction on a daily basis).
-With growing concern about drug and alcohol addiction in the United States, people are looking for information on the subject more than ever before.
-Friends and family members of addicts are tirelessly trying to understand why people abuse substances and how they become addicted.
-The truth is that there are two aspects of addiction, and sometimes one can exist without the other.
+Addiction is a serious issue that affects hundreds of people every day.
+With the growing concern about drug and alcohol addiction in the United States, many are looking for information on the subject.
+Friends and family members of addicts are trying to understand why people abuse substances and how they become addicted.
+The component of addiction model defines addictive activity as any behavior that presents the six main components of addiction.